jpeak5/ap_report/README.md

 Academic Partnerships Moodle 2.X Export.
 Mostly LSU Specific.
 #lmsEnrolment
 ##Executive Summary
-This application will calculate student time spent in class,hereafter _timespent_, on a daily basis using the activity records stored in `mdl_log`.
-A single DB table, `mdl_apreport_enrol`, will store this information.
-Summary reports can be constructed at any time, with the understanding that the freshest data will always be, at most, 24 hours old.
+This application will calculate student time spent in class on a daily basis using the activity records stored in `mdl_log`.
+A single DB table, `mdl_apreport_enrol`, stores this information.

 Realtime aggregate data is not available, rather, the application will only be concerned with events occurring up until the first minute of the current day, exclusive.
 Generally, we will only concern ourselves with the 24 hours ending at the beginning of the first minute of the current day.

-At application run time, latest `timespent` and `last_access` information will be written to the file system under the Moodle Dataroot as XML in a file called `lmsEnrollments.xml`
+At application run time, latest `timespent` and `last_access` information will be written to the file system under the Moodle Dataroot (`$CFG->dataroot`) as XML in a file named `lmsEnrollments.xml` by default.
+This name is user-configurable in the settings page `admin/settings.php?section=local_ap_report`.

-An outline of the proceedure is as follows.
-This outline alludes to the existence of globally available data points, in Moodle called `$CFG->lmsenrollment_start` and `$CFG->lmsenrollment_finish`.
-These actions cycle continuously on a daily basis unless an error condition is detected.
+An outline of the procedure is as follows.
+These actions run on a daily basis via cron unless an error condition is detected.
 In case of error, the cycle halts, and an error flag is set for the administrator on the plugin settings page.

 1. Update db
 	1. add yesterday total to cumulative total